 - Expects state and local child welfare agencies to ensure that in the event of a disruption in the adoption process in which children and youth require foster care, the agencies take responsibility to ensure that these children and youth have the citizenship to which they are entitled and if not, the agencies are held accountable to ensure that citizenship is granted.

-This statement is commensurate with the NFPA Code of Ethics which includes that all children have the right to parental continuity and commitment, and the legal and social status that comes from having a family and country of one’s own.
+This statement is commensurate with the NFPA Guiding Principles which includes that all children have the right to parental continuity and commitment, and the legal and social status that comes from having a family and country of one’s own.

 Whereas foster parent's information contained within any state agency is personal and private and whereas such information should remain confidential from all persons except those persons authorized to obtain such information.